Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Calibration

 Calibration tells the printer where each label starts and ends.
-Run it after:

-• Loading a new roll or fanfold stack
+• Loading a new roll or fanfold stack.

-• Changing label size
+• Changing label size.

-• Moving from gap labels to black mark labels
+• Moving from gap labels to black mark labels.

-• Fixing a jam
+• Fixing a jam.

-• Updating or reinstalling the driver
+• Updating or reinstalling the driver.

 Barcode darkness